Donors thanked after £17k drive to replace stolen animal ambulance

 The stolen vehicle has never been found.

-To find out more about Mayhew visit its website.
+To find out more about Mayhew visit its website .

 Keep up to date with the latest news in west London via the free getwestlondon app.